 - The entire system is powered by solar and wind power.

 - Wind is captured by overhangs at the top of the building and is cooled by water sprayed at 13°C before it enters the building.

 - When heating is required, the system traps air at the bottom of the system by way of a pressure differential, which is then heated by the sun and released into the building.

 While we listed the main processes above, there’s plenty more at work in this innovative system currently being tested on buildings in Amsterdam.
-To learn more about this system, you can read about it and watch a TED Talk about it here.

 3D printed bricks